Mahabhashyam Chittaranjan

-Dr. Mahabhashyam Chittaranjan (మహాభాష్యం చిత్తరంజన్) (born 25 August 1938) is an Indian author, composer, teacher and player of Telugu light music.
+Mahabhashyam Chittaranjan (25 August 1938 – 21 July 2023) was an Indian author, composer, teacher, and player of Telugu light music.
 He appeared in many programs on All India Radio over a 60-year period.

 Childhood and family

 Mahabhashyam Chittaranjan's father Sri.
 Rangachary was a retired chief engineer of All India Radio.
 His mother Smt.
-Perin Devi was a musician and could play veena, violin, and harmonium.
-He has three brothers and two sisters.
+Perin Devi was a musician and played veena, violin, and harmonium.
+He had three brothers and two sisters.